-Center Circle: Core Belief/Theme
+Center Circle: Core Theme/Belief

-Use page 5 of the NEA Teacher Leadership Competencies Booklet (see Resources section) to identify the core belief/theme that resonates with you.
+Use page 5 of the NEA Teacher Leadership Competencies Booklet (see Resource section) to identify the Core Belief/Theme that resonates with you.

-Middle Circle: Context
+• Middle Circle: Context

-Synthesize the information you gathered in Part 1 you may include any other relevant contextual information to guide your thinking and recording for the middle circle:
+Synthesize the information you gathered in Part 1.
+You may include any other relevant contextual information to guide your thinking and recording for the middle circle:

+- District (suburban/rural/urban)

-- District (Suburban/Rural/ Urban) - Colleagues
+- Colleagues

-- Site/District Administration
+- Site/district administration

-- Teacher Leadership Culture
+- · Teacher leadership culture

 - Demographics (school, community)

-- Who are the stakeholders in your school/district
+- · Who are the stakeholders in your school/district

 - Outer Circle: Needs

-After identifying your teacher leadership context, identify and record the needs of your school and/or district, in relationship to Organizing and Advocacy, in the outer circle.
-Consider the following guiding questions as you identify your contextual needs
+After identifying your teacher leadership context, identify and record in the outer circle the needs of your school and/or district in relationship to leading with vision.
+Consider the following guiding questions as you identify your contextual needs: